iganeshk/opkg-upgrade/README.md

 Little `ash` app for easier opkg package upgrades.

+Implemented ability to perform system upgrade (sysupgrade firmware) with backup flags and restore installed packages.

 **You should check for config conflicts after upgrades!**
 **Make sure you have enough space on root before installing stuff!**
 This script is small enough but SSL support for curl/wget is not!